 How did you become a photojournalist?

 At the start of my career, I worked as a photo assistant in order to make a living with photography.
-For 10 years, I assisted photographers of the Magnum and VU’ agencies, and also fashion photographer.
-Then I worked for three years in an ad agency.
+For 10 years, I assisted photographers of the Magnum and VU’ agencies, and also fashion photographers.
+Then I worked for three years in an advertising agency.
 It took me a pretty long time to find my way back to what I genuinely wanted to do, which is photojournalism.

 In 2001, I started a personal project on rural migrants in HCM city.
 Then I concentrated my work on the KT4 migrants (who have temporary registration for a period of less than six months) to provide illustration for a report conducted by the NGO Ville en transition (Transitioning town).
 While inquiring about the housing conditions of university students from rural areas, I heard about President Hotel.
 On its top floor, there were cheap rooms for student rent.
 In 2011, I decided to move to Saigon, because the topic demanded the photographer to live locally – you would hardly get accepted by the residents within a short amount of time.